 The application toolbar contains commands and actions you can use to work with your log files.

 Also, note that as you navigate between views LogViewPlus attempts to keep your current record in focus.
-This allows you to easily view records which were written before and after the current entry - even when moving between views.
+This allows you to easily view records which were written before and after the current entry when moving between views.

 The row indicator is used to display additional details about the given log entry.
 For example, colors in the row indicator bar will appear by default when viewing a merged file.
 Each distinct color represents a different file.
 This makes it easy to see at a glance which log entries were written by the same log file.
 Hovering in the row indicator will display a tooltip with the full path to the source log file.
-There is also a 'Log File Name' column where you can see the name of the file responsible for the log entry.
+There is also a Log File Name column where you can see the name of the file responsible for the log entry.
 This column is hidden by default.

 At the bottom of the application you'll find a text box which contains the original log entry as it would appear in the text file.
 This log entry will change based on your selection in the log entry grid.
 Selecting multiple log entries in the grid will display multiple entries in the Log Entry Panel.